KumaNekoZawa/knz-paint/README.md

 Requires `ant 1.10.7` and Java JDK 11 to be built.
 Using `checkstyle 10.2` is also recommended.
 Build via command line: `ant package`.
 This will generate the file `KNZ-Paint.jar`.
-To run checkstyle via command line: `ant checkstyle`.
+To run Checkstyle via command line: `ant checkstyle`.
 You will need `checkstyle-10.2-all.jar` and `knz-style.xml` in the parent directory of this directory.

 # How to run